Species of Spaces is a catalogue of many choreographic situations.

 The movement material and physical content of the piece are articulated around four themes: Container and contained, From abstract to narrative, Framing the void and Physical language.

 Species of Spaces is a title borrowed from French writer Georges Pérec.
 Initiated by Lucille Teppa and developped by Eleven Farrer House, the project was first researched in 2014 thanks to the support of Ballet National de Marseille (France) and the Lisa Ullmann Travelling Scholarship Fund.
 It was then further developed in 2015 with two residencies at Dance Research Studio (London) and Dance Limerick (Ireland); a first handful collection of situations was performed at St John’s Church (Limerick) and as part of Agony Art at Chisenhale Dance Space (London) that same year.
-Species of Spaces was recently presented again, followed by a Q&A session, as part of Café chorégraphique at The Point Eastleigh.
+Species of Spaces was recently presented again at The Point Eastleigh as part of Café choreographique as well as at The Cut (Halesworth).

 ggggggggggggggggggggggREVIEW and SKETCH by Carolyn Roy